Hans Tuppy: Career

-Shortly thereafter Professor Frederick Wessely, Director of the Chemistry Institute recommended Tuppy to Max Perutz for postdoctoral work at Cambridge University.
+Shortly thereafter Frederick Wessely, Director of the Chemistry Institute recommended Tuppy to Max Perutz for postdoctoral work at Cambridge University.
 Perutz, in turn, recommended Tuppy to Frederick Sanger.
-Thus Tuppy joined Sanger's laboratory at Cambridge where he worked on the amino acid sequence of bovine insulin, sequencing its beta chain.
-(Sanger was awarded the Nobel Prize in 1958 for sequencing insulin.)
+Thus Tuppy joined Sanger's laboratory at Cambridge where he worked on the amino acid sequence of bovine insulin, sequencing its beta chain (Sanger was awarded the Nobel Prize in 1958 for sequencing insulin).

 Tuppy's next career step was the Carlsberg Laboratory in Copenhagen, from where he returned to the University of Vienna in 1951 to become an assistant at the Institute for Chemistry II.
 In 1956 he completed the Habilitation, the highest academic qualification in the Austrian academic system which qualifies the recipient to supervise doctoral students and, ultimately, to hold senior faculty positions.
 In 1963, Tuppy became Professor of Biochemistry in the Institute of Biochemistry at the University of Vienna.
 In 1973, he received the Schrödinger Prize of the Austrian Academy of Sciences.

-During his distinguished career Professor Tuppy has been President of the Austrian Science Fund (1974-1982), Rector of the University of Vienna (1983-1985), President of the Austria Academy of Sciences (1985-1987) and the Austrian Government Minister for Science and Research (1987-1989) during the chancellorship of Franz Vranitzky.
-He is chair of the university board of the University of Natural Resources and Applied Life Sciences Vienna (2003–present).
+During his distinguished career, Tuppy was President of the Austrian Science Fund (1974–1982), Rector of the University of Vienna (1983–1985), President of the Austria Academy of Sciences (1985–1987) and the Austrian Government Minister for Science and Research (1987–1989) during the chancellorship of Franz Vranitzky.
+He was chair of the university board of the University of Natural Resources and Applied Life Sciences Vienna from 2003.